CEMeNT-PSAAP/MCDC/docs/source/developer_guide/architecture/runtime_data_layout.rst

 Execution Backends
 ------------------

-Continue with :doc:`python_numba_cpu_execution` to see how Python mode and Numba-CPU mode consume this shared layout.
+Continue with :doc:`transport_execution` to see how Python, Numba-CPU, and Numba-GPU consume this shared layout.
-GPU allocation and Harmonize integration are described in :doc:`numba_gpu_execution`.